 2. Though I'm sure the beat was left in to personify a human pulse, this example has Dr Sample unabashedly thumping like a mixed-up nineties dance clubber just following implied orders to "Putcha hands together people!
 Let's take it home!"

 3. Lastly, important to me anyway, is that I mis-sang the eighth line of the poem, trading "'cause you've never traveled" with "For you never traveled."
 Had we stuck with this rendition, I could've easily enough re-sung, but we moved on.
 My foremost aim from the outset of this project was to transplant the text exactly.
-The singsong already takes liberties with the penned punctuation as a function of arrangement, but misquoting is a step too far in my book.
+The singsong already takes liberties with the penned punctuation as a function of arrangement, but misquoting was a step too far in my book.

 All said, since retrieving these reference mixes a few months ago from my upstairs heap, they've also taken me aback to scenes of other, unassociated, personal attempts as if stumbling upon a soul-splattered mirror.
 It leaves me reappearing tightly wound & running loose, randomly sorting through a guitar caseload of open options, musical & otherwise.